kmjones1979/mega-eth-subgraph-workshop/README.md

 ### Testnet Deployment

+1. Create a deployer account: `yarn generate`
+2. Fund the deployer account
-1. Deploy contracts to MEGAETH Testnet
+3. Deploy contracts to MEGAETH Testnet: `yarn deploy --network megaTestnet`
-2. Update subgraph configuration (details below)
+4. Update subgraph configuration (details below)
-3. Deploy subgraph to The Graph Network
+5. Deploy subgraph to The Graph Network
-4. Deploy frontend to your preferred hosting service
+6. Deploy frontend to your preferred hosting service

 ## A list of all available root commands